 - CAUTION: To prevent damage to the drives and the drive backplane, you must remove the drives from the system before removing the drive backplane. - CAUTION: Note the number of each drive and temporarily label them before removal so that you can replace them at the same locations. - 1.
-Follow the safety guidelines listed in Safety instructions on page 46. - 2.
-Follow the procedure listed in Before working inside your system on page 46. - 3.
+Follow the safety guidelines listed in Safety instructions on page 45. - 2.
+Follow the procedure listed in Before working inside your system on page 45. - 3.
 Remove the drives.

-1. Pressing the release latches, lift the drive backplane only until the guide pins on the drive cage disengage from the guides on the drive backplane.
+- 1. Using the Phillips #2 screwdriver, loosen the retention screws securing the drive backplane to the drive cage. - 2.
+Lift the drive backplane by its edges only until the guide pin on the drive cage disengages from the guide on the drive backplane.